ChrisMoller/stewart/README.md

 the platform position and orientation and jitter positional and rotational parameters.
 Both designs include both a hardware description, primarily in the form of a diagram.json file, and the Arduino code, in sketch.ino files, necessary to implement the necessary function.
+(The non-display version of the hardware is based on the Arduino Uno card while, due to pin-out requirements, the display version needs the Arduino Mega.)

 The designs have idential controls, a pair of 3-axis joysticks, a pair of buttons that determine the mode of the joysticks, and a Run/Pause button.